-Now, it’s time to get your hands dirty and actually start repurposing a Pikto template.
-Don’t worry, you won’t be needing the help of a graphic designer or superman special skills, don’t be!
+Now, it’s time to get busy and start repurposing a Pikto template.
+Don’t worry, you won’t be needing the help of a graphic designer or superman for this task!

 Facebook & Photos

-Facebook users are ridiculously attracted to stunning photography with quotes on it.
-Pages like Quotes, Sayings, Photos & Quotes, and Life Quotes and Wall Pics have thousands of fans.
+Facebook users are drawn to stunning photography with quotes on it.
+Pages like Quotes, Sayings, Photos & Quotes, and Life Quotes and Wall Pics have thousands of followers.
 After all, your news feed seems to be covered with pictures baby pictures, so who wouldn’t?

 For that reason, let’s see how to transform the Pikto template Infographics That Absolutely Rock into this shareable image with a quote Steve Jobs’ quote.

-Once we do it, we need to get rid of all blocks, except the one we will use.
+- Next, we need to get rid of all of the other blocks, except the one we will use.
+[0:02 min]

 - Now that we inserted our quote, we will then replace the image.
 We could use Piktochart’s built in photo library with over 3000 images, but we could also upload a photo of our own.
-In this case, we’ll use one of Steve Jobs I previously found in Google.
+In this case, we’ll use one of Steve Jobs I’ve found in Google.
+[0:23 min]

 Instagram & Illustrations

 Here’s something you can do: Grab your phone, and open Instagram.
 What do you first thing that comes to mind?

-Instagram, by definition, is covered with beautiful pictures.
-That’s why an illustration is ideal: it stands out among the filter-heavy photos your friends upload.
-Let’s leverage that!
+Instagram is populated with beautiful pictures.
+That’s why an illustration is ideal for standing out among the filter-heavy photos that your friends upload.

-Piktochart has dozens of templates with beautiful illustrations, and a gigantic library with thousands of amazing icons.
-For this post, I picked the Let’s Go Organic template.
+Piktochart has dozens of templates with beautiful illustrations, and a huge library of amazing icons.
+For this post, I picked the Let’s Go Organic infographic template.
 It’s simple, clean and full of illustrations.
 Let’s transform it into an Instagram post to promote an imaginary piece called ‘5 Reasons I Became A Vegetarian’!

-As we’ve commented above, we’ll select the Let’s Go Organic template.
-Again, we’ll need to get ride of all the other blocks we don’t need.
+- First, we’ll need to get ride of all the other blocks we don’t need.
+[0:08 min]

-Although Instagram now allows photos of all heights, we’ll adjust our block to 800px tall.
+- Although Instagram now allows photos of all heights, we’ll adjust our block to 800px tall.
 To do that, we’ll select the template and click on the Settings icon in the pop out sidebar.
-Then, adjust the height by entering a value in pixels.
+Then, adjust the height by entering the value in pixels.
+[0:16 min]

 Twitter & Data

 People have been using Twitter to engage in personal, professional and news-related topics for years.
-Users are there there to have great conversations, network with people or get real time news of what’s going on around them and in the world.
+Users utilize the platform to have great conversations, network with people or get real time news of what’s going on around them and in the world.
 Although the social network founded by Jack Dorsey has less overall users, it’s usership has increased tremendously since 2013.

 This makes Twitter a great place to reach out and connect with your target audience.
-A great way of resonating with them is to share some interesting data that would appeal to them.
+A great way of resonating with them is to share some interesting data that are appealing to them.

 Let’s imagine we want to promote a 2011 article from The Guardian, Education in Africa: Where Does The Money Go?.
 For that, we’ll pick some data and turn it into a beautiful, bite-sized Twitter image.
-More specifically, this:
+More specifically, this line:

 “Between 2000 and 2008, the number of children in primary schooling increased by 48% – from 87 million to 129 million.”

-For that, we’ll use the template Education Around The World.
+For that, we’ll use the infographic template Education Around The World.

-This third image is a bit more complex, as it involes formatting graphs, so I suggest you follow closely the video below!
+Listen up as this third image is a bit more complex, as it involves plotting and formatting graphs.

-Now, let’s edit the title and remove all the elements we won’t need.
+- Now, let’s edit the title and remove all the elements we won’t need.
 We will only keep the graph and a description as we are aiming for a super clean image.
 [0:09 min]

-Once that’s covered and we update the setting, it’s time to correct the formatting, add an introduction, and finish up the process with some descriptive labels for the graph to make it more readable!
+- Once that’s covered, it’s time to correct the formatting, add an introduction, and finish up the process with some descriptive labels for the graph to make it more readable!
 [1:00 min]